Free Consultation

 Which markets benefit from geopolitical tensions?

 Gold, US Treasuries, the Swiss franc, and the Japanese yen are considered classic safe-haven assets that receive inflows during crises.
 Defense stocks and energy equities can also benefit.
+Which safe haven reacts most strongly depends on the type of conflict -- an energy conflict drives oil, a financial conflict drives gold.

 How can I protect my portfolio from geopolitical risks?

 Diversification across asset classes, regions, and sectors is the foundation.
 Additionally, reduced position sizes, options for hedging, and active monitoring of geopolitical developments can limit exposure.
+For intraday traders, the most important measure is either sitting out days with acute geopolitical uncertainty or trading with reduced size.

 Learn Trading Professionally

-At United Daytraders, you'll find 1,500+ video lessons from institutional traders.
+At United Daytraders, you'll find 900+ video lessons from institutional traders.

 Book a Free Consultation